ManIK191/PRODIGY_WD_01/README.md

 Footer Section: Providing information about VeloZephyr, including contact details and social media links.

 Burger Menu: A responsive burger menu for smaller screens, allowing easy navigation on mobile devices.

+## Contributing

+If you'd like to contribute to this project, you can:

+- Fork the repository
+- Create a new branch (`git checkout -b feature`)
+- Make your changes
+- Commit your changes (`git commit -am 'Add new feature'`)
+- Push to the branch (`git push origin feature`)
+- Create a pull request